India - Grenada Relations

 Brief on India - Grenada Bilateral Relations

-The relationship between India and Grenada goes back to 01 May 1857 when the first ship ‘Maidstone’ carrying 287 Indian indentured workers reached the shores of Grenada, then a British colony, from which it gained independence in 1974.
+The relationship between India and Grenada goes back to May 1, 1857 when the first ship ‘Maidstone’ carrying 287 Indian indentured workers reached the shores of Grenada, then a British colony, from which it gained independence in 1974.
 A total of 3,200 Indians arrived in Grenada between 1857 and 1885.
 A total of 302 Indians choose to repatriate to India, after indentureship came to an end in 1890.
 The remaining stayed back in Grenada and assimilated into the society.

 Exchange of visits

-3. Grenada’s Prime Minister Dr Keith Mitchell visited India from 26-30 July 2006 in connection with preparation for the Cricket World Cup 2007 held in West Indies.
+3. Grenada’s Prime Minister Dr Keith Mitchell visited India from July 26-30, 2006 in connection with preparation for the Cricket World Cup 2007 held in West Indies.
 He had paid a courtesy call on then PM Prime Minister Dr. Manmohan Singh.

 4. Prime Minister Shri Narendra Modi interacted with PM Dr Keith Mitchell during the 1st India-CARICOM Summit on the margins of the UNGA in New York in Sept 2019.
-The current PM of Grenada Mr Dickon Mitchell, in capacity as Chair of CARICOM, co-chaired the 2nd India-CARICOM Summit with PM Shri Narendra Modi in Georgetown, Guyana on 20 November 2024.
+The current PM of Grenada Mr Dickon Mitchell, in capacity as Chair of CARICOM, co-chaired the 2nd India-CARICOM Summit with PM Shri Narendra Modi in Georgetown, Guyana on Nov 20, 2024.
 Both leaders had a separate bilateral meeting at that time where they discussed collaboration in the areas of education, ICT, healthcare, food security, cricket, capacity building, sustainable development, among others.

 A. From Grenada Side:

-iii) Minister for Mobilization, Implementation and Transformation Mr Andy Williams led a two-member delegation to the 9th CII India-LAC Conclave in New Delhi from 3-5 August 2023).
+iii) Minister for Mobilization, Implementation and Transformation Mr Andy Williams led a two-member delegation to the 9th CII India-LAC Conclave in New Delhi from August 3-5, 2023.

-iv) Minister for Health, Wellness and Religious Affairs Mr. Gayton Jonathan LaCrette participated in the Health Ministers’ Virtual Session of the VOGSS 1.0 on 13 Jan 2023.
+iv) Minister for Health, Wellness and Religious Affairs Mr. Gayton Jonathan LaCrette participated in the Health Ministers’ Virtual Session of the VOGSS 1.0 on Jan 13, 2023.

-v) Mr. Philip A. Telesford, Minister of Health attended the 10th CII India-LAC Conclave in New Delhi from 19-20 March 2025.
+v) Mr. Philip A. Telesford, Minister of Health attended the 10th CII India-LAC Conclave in New Delhi from March 19-20, 2025.

 B. From Indian side:

-i) MoS for Health & Family Welfare Smt Anupriya Patel visited Grenada on 13-14 May 2018 and had called on the Governor General, Prime Minister, Foreign Minister and Health Minister of the country.
+i) MoS for Health & Family Welfare Smt Anupriya Patel visited Grenada on May 13-14, 2018 and had called on the Governor General, Prime Minister, Foreign Minister and Health Minister of the country.

-ii) MoS for Agriculture and Farmers’ Welfare Shri Parshottam Rupala had a virtual meeting with Grenada’s Minister of Agriculture, Lands and Forestry Mr. Charles David on 27 May 2021.
+ii) MoS for Agriculture and Farmers’ Welfare Shri Parshottam Rupala had a virtual meeting with Grenada’s Minister of Agriculture, Lands and Forestry Mr. Charles David on May 27, 2021.

-7. MoS Visit to Grenada: Minister of State (MoS) for External Affairs Shri Pabitra Margherita paid an Official Visit to Grenada from Oct 03-05, 2024.
+7. MoS Visit to Grenada: Minister of State (MoS) for External Affairs Shri Pabitra Margherita paid an Official Visit to Grenada from Oct 3-5, 2024.
 MoS witnessed the ceremonial opening of the 3rd Session of the 11th Parliament of Grenada.
 He had a meeting with Prime Minister Mr Dickon Mitchell and discussed ways to strengthen bilateral relations in a range of area, including digital transformation, ICT, development partnership, capacity building, pharmaceuticals, India-CARICOM relations, and other international issues of mutual interest.
 MoS interacted with Governor-General of Grenada Ms Dame Cécile La Grenade, Speaker of House of Representatives Mr Leo Cato and President of the Senate Dr Dessima D Williams, and several other dignitaries at the Parliament.
 He held wide-ranging discussion with Mr. Joseph Andall, Minister of Foreign Affairs, Trade & Export Development.
 MoS also interacted with the Indian Diaspora in Grenada at a function organized at the Grenada Trade Centre.

 Development partnership

-8. Grenada National Health Insurance Programme Support Project under IBSA Fund at a cost of US$ 6,27,633/- started in 2018 and was completed in 2019.
+8. Grenada National Health Insurance Programme Support Project under IBSA Fund at a cost of US$ 6,27,633 started in 2018 and was completed in 2019.

 9. Quick Impact Projects: GoI has fully funded two infrastructure development projects in Grenada:

-i) Construction of Union Community Centre in the Parish of St. Marks at a cost of USD 6,10,075/-.
+i) Construction of Union Community Centre in the Parish of St. Marks at a cost of USD 6,10,075.
 It was opened to public in December 2021;

-ii) BelleVue Road Project: At a cost of USD 2,91,723/- and was completed in 2017.
+ii) BelleVue Road Project: At a cost of USD 2,91,723; completed in 2017.

 10. ICT Centre for Excellence & Innovation in Grenada: Following the signing of a MoU in October 2008, an ICT Centre for Excellence & Innovation ICT Center for Excellence and Innovation (ICEI) in Frequente, St. George’s was set up at Industrial Development Corporation, an autonomous government body, in St. George’s, at a cost of USD 0.8 million.
-The Centre was officially opened by the Prime Minister of Grenada Mr. Tillman Thomas on 15 April 2011.
+The Centre was officially opened by the Prime Minister of Grenada Mr. Tillman Thomas on April 15, 2011.
 C-DAC deputed 3 experts for training for 2 years till 2013 and then the Centre was handed over to the Government of Grenada.
 Later, it was shifted to T.A.
 Marryshow Community College in Feb 2016.

 11. India-UNDP Projects:

 i) Mt.
 Horne Child Development Centre in the rural parish of St Andrew was constructed under India-UNDP Fund at a cost of US$ 300,000 and technical support from UNICEF.
 The project began in 2018 and was completed in 2019.
 It opened in early 2020, however, the official opening ceremony was held in Feb 2023 due to delays caused by the pandemic.
-The Centre aims to provide care, protection and educational services to infants and toddlers from low-income families in the Mount Horne and surrounding communities, in the rural parish of St Andrew;
+The Centre aims to provide care, protection and educational services to infants and toddlers from low-income families in the Mount Horne and surrounding communities, in the rural parish of St Andrew.

 12. Capacity Building: India has been contributing to the capacity building of Grenada under Indian Technical and Economic Cooperation (ITEC) Programme.
-In 2023, the number of annual training slots was increased from 10 to 15 in the fields of improving ICT skills, management and training in SMEs.
+In 2023, the number of annual training slots were increased from 10 to 15 in the fields of improving ICT skills, management and training in SMEs.

 13. Humanitarian Assistance: During Hurricane Ivan in 2004, India provided emergency relief including medical supplies and roofing material.
 India also donated medical aid including Covid-19 vaccines to Grenada during the pandemic in 2020.